lebedevtech/lebedevtech/README.md

   - In 2021 I was on the Nordpole with nuclear powered ship
   - I created full programm for international businnes forum in Sankt-Petersburg, Russia in year 2021
   - When I was 16 y.o.
 I won biggest leadership competition in Russia and was granted with 1.25 million Rubles, which I invested in education in Germany

- > All that is just fun info about me and I only started to learn WebDev, but I think it is a good "Welcome-Card" for now